Lower Back Pain

 - Inflammatory disease of the joints

-In regards to back pain symptoms, common symptoms include back stiffness, muscle spasms, and tenderness over the back muscles.
+Common symptoms of lower back pain include back stiffness, muscle spasms, and tenderness over the back muscles.
 Symptoms that indicate a more serious condition include shooting pain down the leg, numbness in the leg or groin, difficulty urinating, fainting, high fever, and abdominal or chest pain.
 If you suffer from any of the latter, more severe symptoms listed, see your doctor immediately.

 Treatment will depend on what kind of pain you are experiencing.
-Diagnosing tools like X-rays, MRIs, CT scans and blood tests will help your doctor determine if your condition is acute or chronic.
+Diagnosing tools like X-rays, MRIs, CT scans and blood tests will help your doctor or our staff to determine if your condition is acute or chronic.

 Acute back pain typically gets better without any treatment at all.
 However, you may want to take NSAIDs such as aspirin or ibuprofen to ease the pain.
 In most cases, your pain will last no longer than 6 weeks.